tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 “Hey, yeah, I’m all good.
 Well, sort of all good.
 I’m actually on my way to the house.
 It’s a long story.”
 I groaned on the last syllable.
 Damn you, Dunia.

 Steve perked up immediately.
 “Dude, what?!
 I thought next week.
+This whole things been kind of crazy I mean the house was fine but I’m surprised you’d go for it in the first place!
+It looks like my old house.”

+I interrupted him in shock cutting off his next sentence.
+“What are you talking about?
+Your house was blue and had three floors Steve”

+Steve laughed, “Yeah that’s what this house looks like but I mean I know you’ll paint it.
+You always gone for those gothic looking ones even as kids”

+I scoffed.
+“Steve it’s literally an almost black house and it’s two floors.
+You saw it with me.”

+Steve was silent for a second.

-I took the day off and everything to help you.
-Ok, I mean, I was going to call out regardless, but do you need me to come by?
-Text me the address, I still don’t have it.
+“Yeah I don’t know Pursie, I don’t think i’m remembering it wrong.
+I only saw it for a few last I dropped you off but I guess we’ll see.
+I took the day off and everything to help you next week.
+Ok, I mean, I was going to call out regardless, but do you still need me to come by?
+Text me the address again.
 I can swing by tomorrow morning.”

 I let out the breath I must have been holding since I left Dunia’s wooden nightmare of an office.
 “Yeah, please, honestly.
 I’ll text you the address when I get there.”

+⸻

 I hung up and placed my phone face-down in the cupholder.
+Odd he didn’t remember it right, I was sure I had gushed about it to him and he saw it in person.

+I let the thought linger as I stared out against the road.
 The highway signs blurred past me, green slabs of metal bending into each other like soft shapes.
 I kept thinking about Dunia, her voice echoing through my skull like it had left a print.
 Her lipstick smeared teeth gnashed in my head.
 I could still smell her on my sweater-her scent failing to be masked by whatever perfume she had layered on so heavily.
 The déjà vu was growing stronger by the second, passing fields in my vision seemed to blur into one endless infinite stretch of green.
 I shook my head.

 Move-in today.
 No choice.
 No plan.
 Just motion.